6 Key Components of a Light Fixture: Definitions & Functions

-This article breaks down how these elements interact to create effective lighting in your home.
+This article explores 6 components of a light fixture and how they interact to create effective lighting in your home.

 1. Shade